Racecourse Guide

 Low Draw ★★

 1,943 races since 2014.
-Stalls 2 and 3 are the most productive draws — stall 3 produced 39 winners from 7-runner fields, the single highest count at any distance.
+Stalls 2 and 3 are the most productive draws — stall 3 produced 39 winners from 7-runner fields, among the highest single-stall counts at the track (stall 6 in 8-runner fields edges it on 40).
 The chute start feeds directly into the back straight bend and low stalls save ground through it.

 7f 36y